DevTeamSpace/react-examples/README.md

 This list can contain several elements

 - Chat.
-Chat is a connectable component called SearchListChat which contains user information, their avatar, time of the last visit, and a latest message from the conversantion with this particular user. clicking this component leads to a full chat with a current user.
+Chat is a connectable component called SearchListChat which contains user information, their avatar, time of the last visit, and a latest message from the conversation with this particular user. clicking this component leads to a full chat with a current user.

--User.
+- User.
 The component is displayed after the search results are received.
 It contains the user info and their avatar.
 A new/existing chat is displayed when clicking the user component.

 - Search bar.
 The search is initiated by dispatching the event this.props.dispatch(searchChat(text, chats)) with the proper parameters.
 As the search is done on the server side as well, we decided to use debounce of 500ms while searching.
 The chats list is stored locally, which allows filtering chats in the reducer itself.
 If the chat list is empty the search bar just informs the user that search is available.

-To improve the app visuals we use a secrollbar from the react-custom-scrollbars with a parameter for auto-hide and hiding the horizontal scroll on Windows OS.
+To improve the app visuals we use a scrollbar from the react-custom-scrollbars with a parameter for auto-hide and hiding the horizontal scroll on Windows OS.

 Redux is used inside the project and usually a component contains the markup and a controller represents its state.
 However, sometimes we change the state inside the component itself, like a self-controlled textbox where the value depends on the state.